February 2024

 The bespoke blended delivery model supports the national provision, enabling apprentices from across England to enjoy a university experience whilst studying remotely.
 By utilising this delivery model as part of the HEI’s nursing offer, national placement partnership can enable the support of placement opportunities in mental health, adult, children and learning settings as part of the NMC requirements.

 The tangible challenges of a shortage of nurses, in the context of wider challenges in the sector addressing the difficulties of a post-pandemic work, do mean that quick fixes and overnight miracles are not a reality.
 The combination of offering employer-focused and immersive learning experiences to both local and national employers, and a route to enhancing their workforce development that goes beyond the traditional academic settings of entry go a long way towards addressing the gap.
+For those exploring healthcare careers without going to university, there are now more accessible pathways than ever.

 Check out our latest news stories